 * Uploading of benchmark result data to OpenBenchmarking.org is always optional (opt-in) via the Phoronix Test Suite for users wishing to share their results publicly. ** Data based on those opting to upload their test results to OpenBenchmarking.org and users enabling the opt-in anonymous statistics reporting while running benchmarks from an Internet-connected platform. *** Test profile page view reporting began March 2021.
-Data current as of 27 September 2022.
+Data updated weekly as of 22 November 2023.

 pts/minion-1.5.2 [View Source] Sat, 07 Apr 2018 21:14:12 GMT Minion no longer works on BSD or MacOSX

 pts/minion-1.5.1 [View Source] Sun, 04 Mar 2018 13:21:27 GMT Add Windows support.

 pts/minion-1.5.0 [View Source] Wed, 04 Jan 2017 11:12:18 GMT Update Minion against upstream.

 pts/minion-1.4.0 [View Source] Wed, 23 Jan 2013 14:33:13 GMT Update against upstream Minion 0.15 release.

 pts/minion-1.3.0 [View Source] Wed, 07 Dec 2011 13:34:14 GMT Update against upstream Minion 0.12 release.

 pts/minion-1.2.0 [View Source] Mon, 06 Dec 2010 14:57:30 GMT Initial import into OpenBenchmarking.org

 OpenBenchmarking.org metrics for this test profile configuration based on 1,628 public results since 4 January 2017 with the latest data as of 15 August 2023.